jedoCodes/phpstorm-contao-live-templates/README.md

 ## Installation

 1. Go to PhpStorm Preferences | Tools | Settings Repository

+    Starting from version 2022.3, the Settings Repository plugin is not bundled with PhpStorm.
+    It is still available for installation in JetBrains Marketplace.

 2. Add Read-only Source https://github.com/pdir/phpstorm-contao-live-templates
 3. Restart PhpStorm